nzaillian/newsroom/README.md

 Note that the production configuration uses memcached heavily.
 You will want to make sure to install memcached on your VPS or dedicated server to maximize performance.
 The configuration in config/environments/production.rb assumes the default memcached host/port (localhost:11211).

+## Mobile/Desktop Readers

+Newsroom makes a consolidated RSS feed available at a secret path (ex: reader.yourdomain.com/feed/\<secure hex token\>/rss.xml).
+To grab the URL of this consolidated feed navigate to the "/info" page (or click the "info" button on the upper right once logged in).

 ### Thanks
 This project borrows some code from the [Stringer](https://github.com/swanson/stringer) app.
 It was initially conceived as a performance-oriented re-implementation of Stringer in idiomatic Rails.
 It has deviated enough from Stringer that that is no longer a helpful way to frame the project.